Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 1. PhD students must register to study and complete additional courses within a maximum period of 12 months from the date of the decision to recognize the PhD student.
-For additional courses, PhD students can register to study together with the corresponding master\'s courses at the training unit or at other training units in Hanoi National University.
+For additional courses, PhD students can register to study together with the corresponding master's courses at the training unit or at other training units in Hanoi National University.
 2. Doctoral students must register to study, carry out and complete the